 The reason I am going down this brief crash course in the Hethorian traditions is cause it was once asked me what is the definition of a Goddess in the genuine sense.

 This sent me naturally into the study of feminism, which I found to be quite hostile towards men, and while claiming to seek equality it actually seemed to either seek some form of extreme separatism or some form of gynaecocracy.

 From here my studies turned towards eroticism and the study of sexuality.
-This study allowed me to appreciate the beauty of sex and sensuality, which I touch on further in Sensual Theology.
+This study allowed me to appreciate the beauty of sex and sensuality, which I touch on further in Godbody Theology.

 Ultimately, though, my final deliverance would come from a study of exhibitionism, and particularly the light exhibitionism of not wearing underwear in ancient Egypt.
 A practice that was connected to the value they placed on sexuality, and on Hethor, the goddess of sexuality.